loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 and product- and sum-types.

 Memory wise, the simplest here are function pointers and stack pointers.
-Both of these are simply the size of a word, i.e 8 bytes on x86-64, and they can always fit in a register and thus never need to be split up across multiple registers when working with them.
+Both of these are simply the size of a word, and they can always fit in a register, and thus never need to be split up across multiple registers when working with them.

 Integers are currently also simple, as they are also the size of a word.
-This may however change in the future as it is useful to have access to integers of different sizes, especially so when working with a systems-level language.
+This may however change in the future as it is useful to have access to integers of different sizes, especially so when working in a systems-level language.
-When these are introduced, memory alignment is something that needs to be taken into consideration.
-Function pointers and stack pointers are stored the exact same way as word sized integers.
+When integers of different sizes are introduced, memory alignment needs to be taken into consideration.

-When pushing values of different sizes alignment needs to be considered.
+When pushing values of different sizes to the stack, alignment needs to be considered.
 Take this stack that just contains a 16 bit integer with the value `42`.

 #[